Conservatorship Attorney

 Conservatorships of Adults Who Have Developmental Disabilities:

-Adults who have developmental disabilities, who are clients or qualify to be clients, of the Regional Center may require a conservator when they reach the age of 18.
-A conservatorship for a developmentally disabled adult is called an LPS Conservatorship (Lanterman Petris Short Conservatorship) is specially designed to give the conservatee the maximum independence possible while protecting and caring for them.
-Here too there is the possibility of a conservator of the person and a conservator of the estate.
+Adults who have developmental disabilities, who are clients or qualify to be clients, of a Regional Center may require a conservator when they reach the age of 18.
+A conservatorship for a developmentally disabled adult is called a Limited Conservatorship.
+A limited conservatorship is specially designed to give the conservatee the maximum independence possible while protecting and caring for them.
+Here too the court can appoint a conservator of the person and a conservator of the estate.
 If the conservatee does not have assets a conservator of the estate is usually unnecessary.
-The parents of a developmentally disabled child may also wish to establish a special needs trust to provide for their child in addition to an LPS conservatorship of the person.
+The parents of a developmentally disabled child may also wish to establish a special needs trust to provide for their child in addition to a limited conservatorship of the person.

 Contact Us